influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/schema_and_data_layout.md

 Longer shard group durations allow InfluxDB to store more data in the same logical location.
 This reduces data duplication, improves compression efficiency, and allows faster queries in some cases.

-### Short shard duration
+### Short shard group duration

-Shorter shard durations allow the system to more efficiently drop data and record incremental backups.
+Shorter shard group durations allow the system to more efficiently drop data and record incremental backups.
 When InfluxDB enforces an RP it drops entire shard groups, not individual data points, even if the points are older than the RP duration.
 A shard group will only be removed once a shard group's duration *end time* is older than the RP duration.